 Protection Tips:

-If necessary, transactions require the input of sensitive information; try to use the virtual keyboard.
+If necessary, transactions require the input of sensitive information; please use the virtual keyboard.

 Use software that is capable of disabling keyloggers.

-Where possible, make use of accounts that have two-step authentication.
+Could you use accounts that have two-step authentication?

-Overview: This is a network of infected computers (zombies) remotely controlled by a criminal.
-Botnets are useful for various sorts of attacks, especially mass attacks penetrating targeting networks such as DDoS.
+Overview: Botnets Malware is a network of infected computers (zombies) remotely controlled by a criminal.
+Botnets are helpful for various attacks, especially mass attacks penetrating and targeting networks such as DDoS.

-How It Works: Malicious hackers introduce programs onto targeted PCs that help them attach those specific computers to a network under their control, or a botnet.
-They can make use of such computers to flourish spam, instigate attacks, or perform other nonchalant activities.
+How It Works: Malicious hackers install programs on targeted PCs that help them attach those specific computers to a network under their control or a botnet.
+They can use such computers to spread spam, instigate attacks, or perform other nonchalant activities.

 Notable examples: Mirai, Zeus, and Bredolab.